Izumi Sato is a lifelong adventurer and practitioner of yoga who loves to explore the art of sharing happiness and freedom with others.

 Izumi pours love into various communities throughout the United States, visiting schools and juvenile detention centers to educate and empower children to accept and celebrate differences.

-She knows that planting seeds of appreciation toward all world cultures is how we will live harmoniously, shaping a world that rejoices in our interconnection.
+She knows that planting seeds of appreciation toward all world cultures and people is how we will live harmoniously, shaping a world that rejoices in our interconnection.

 Izumi supports Tibetan Children Education Foundation.